 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in South Africa?
+What Is the Climate Like in South Africa?

 Due to its size, the climate of South Africa is different depending on the region.